pauldambra/pauldambra.github.io/_posts/2015-02-19-reactotype-2.md

 Exciting!
 Right?

-I want to add a filter control and I don't want it to be bound to a particular table so that it can be easily re-used.
+I want to add a filter control and I don't want it to be bound to a particular table so that it can be re-used.

 <!--more-->